-If you chose to divert some of your retirement money towards saving for your kids’ college tuition, or other expenses and debts, your 50s are a chance to catch back up.
-The government allows, in 2018, anyone over the age of 50 to contribute up to $6,000 of extra cash toward their retirement.
+If you chose to divert some of your retirement money toward saving for your kids’ college tuition, or other expenses and debts, your 50s are a chance to catch back up.
+In 2020, The IRS allows anyone over the age of 50 to contribute up to $6,500 of extra cash toward their retirement.

 And if you or your spouse changed jobs, or switched retirement accounts along the way, your 50s are a good time to consolidate everything into one easy-to-manage place.
 Doing this can limit your fees and paperwork.
 It also makes it easier to update your beneficiaries.

-Ah!
-Your 60s.
+Ah … your 60s.
 Hopefully, retirement isn’t just on the horizon, it’s pretty much right outside your window.
-Now’s the time to decide on Social Security and Medicare, and work to keep up all the wealth + health habits you’ve been practicing over the years.
+Now’s the time to decide on Social Security and Medicare, and work to keep up all the healthy financial and physical habits you’ve been practicing over the years.

-It’s also important to understand that Medicare does not cover long-term care should you need to live in a long-term care facility.
-According to the U.S. Department of Health and Human Services, 70% of people who reach age 65 can expect to use some form of long-term care in their lives.
-You may want to talk with your spouse and financial professional about long-term care insurance to prepare for that possibility.
+It’s also important to understand that Medicare does not cover long term care should you need to live in a long term care facility.
+According to the U.S. Department of Health and Human Services, 70% of people who reach age 65 can expect to use some form of long term care in their lives.3 You may want to talk with your spouse and financial professional about long term care insurance to prepare for that possibility.

-You’ve spent your whole life working hard – in your career, at home, in your relationships, and on your physical, mental, and financial health.
+You’ve spent your whole life working hard — in your career, at home, in your relationships, and on your physical, mental, and financial health.
 Of course, everyone should have the chance to take it easy as they reach their 60s and retirement, but don’t forget to keep an eye towards the future.
-According to the Social Security Administration, on average, a man and woman who reach age 65 today can expect to live to 84.3 and 86.6 years, respectively.
-And one out of four 65 year-olds today will live past the age of 90.
-Which begs the question: Is 60 the new 30?
+According to the Social Security Administration, on average, a man and woman who reach age 65 in 2020 can expect to live to 84 and 86.5 years, respectively.
+And one out of three 65-year-olds today will live past the age of 90.4 Which begs the question: Is 60 the new 30?

-- Use this article to inform your wealth + health decisions in different stages of life.
+- Use this article to inform your financial and physical decisions in different stages of life.

-- Don’t forget to consult with trusted professionals about your wealth + health.
+- Don’t forget to consult with trusted professionals about your wealth and your health.